San Diego Addiction Treatment Center

 Alcohol is a very dangerous drug to quit ‘cold turkey’.
 Because alcohol affects every organ in the human body, a person who has become dependent on alcohol should never suddenly stop drinking without medical oversight.
 Along with Benzodiazepines, Alcohol is one of the few drugs that can be fatal if detox is not professionally performed.
 This is why going through treatment at an alcohol rehab is so important.

 Alcohol withdrawal symptoms can range from uncomfortable to dangerous.
 Some mild symptoms include sweating, headaches, and shaky hands.
 Others are more extreme like nausea, vomiting, and insomnia.
 But the far end of the spectrum includes seizures, panic attacks, and nightmarish delusions.

 A person’s blood pressure and heart rate will also typically raise during the detox process, which can lead to complications.
 Because a person will likely experience some range of these symptoms, depending on the extent of their addiction.
 A professional medical detox is always recommended.

-Outpatient Treatment for Alcoholism
+Outpatient Alcoholism Treatment

-Intensive Outpatient Programs provide structure and support for people stepping down from an inpatient rehab.
+Healthy Life Recovery’s intensive outpatient program (IOP) provide structure and support for people stepping down from an inpatient rehab.
 During the outpatient process, our clients will be able to work through their experience with Post-Acute Withdrawal Symptoms (PAWS) and get support from psychological professions for any issues that they may encounter in early sobriety.

 We're Here To Help!